BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The protocol

 \para{Safety failure detection} Honest validators are guaranteed to not equivocate, and to not vote for equivocating blocks.
-However, if the safety assumption of the \lmysticeti protocol breaks, i.e., the adversary can corrupt more than $f$ validators, then equivocating blocks can be committed (still, no two equivocating blocks can both be directly committed, as long as the corruptions remain $\le 3f$).
+However, if the safety assumption of the \lmysticeti protocol breaks, i.e., the adversary can corrupt more than $f_c$ validators, then equivocating blocks can be committed (still, no two equivocating blocks can both be directly committed, as long as the corruptions remain $\le 3f_c$).
 However, as we described before there could be an equivocation through the indirect skip path.
 In this case, \gossip will come in play; every time a guard observes a new set of blocks that are being committed to the DAG, they compare existing already committed, leader blocks to the new ones.
 In case a guard finds two equivocating blocks, it compares their support, to find the set of overlapping parties supporting the two.
-This overlapping set, which as we show will be provable and will contain at least $f+1$ misbehaving parties, can then be used for recovery/slashing.
-The term equivocating blocks here is broad and can refer to any type of equivocation: we focus on \lmysticeti but this generalized to any consensus protocol where equivocating blocks or votes can exist.
+This overlapping set, which as we show will be provable and will contain at least $f_c+1$ misbehaving parties, can then be used for recovery/slashing.
+Equivocation is meant in a broad sense and while we focus on \lmysticeti this generalizes to any consensus protocol where equivocating blocks or votes can exist.